sockethub/sockethub/README.md

 Using [ActivityStream](http://activitystrea.ms/) (AS) objects to pass messages to and from the web-app, Sockethub acts as a sort of smart web-proxy and can maintain state, connect to sockets or REST enpoints that would otherwise be restricted from an application running in the browser.
 Originally inspired as a sister project to [RemoteStorage](https://remotestorage.io) and assisting in the development of [unhosted](http://unhosted.org) or [noBackend](http://nobackend.org) applications, Sockethubs functionality can also fit into a more traditional development stack, removing the need for custom code to handle various protocol-specifics at the applicaton layer.

-Example uses of sockethub are: writing and receiving messages (SMTP, Facebook, Twitter), instant messaging (XMPP, IRC, MSN, FB Messenger, Hangouts), discovery (WebFinger, RDF(a)).
+Example uses of Sockethub are:

+* Writing and receiving messages (SMTP, IMAP, Facebook, Twitter, ...)
+* Instant messaging (XMPP, IRC, MSN, FB Messenger, Hangouts, ...)
+* Discovery (WebFinger, RDF(a), ...)

 The architecture of Sockethub is extensible and supports easy implementation of additional 'platforms' to carry out tasks.

 # Docs